simphotonics/simulated_annealing/README.md

 **system energy**.
 In that case, the global minimum represents the **ground state** of the system.

+Simulated annealing works by randomly selecting a new point in the neighbourhood of the current solution, evaluating the energy function E, and deciding if the new solution is accepted or rejected.
+If E < E<sub>min</sub> ,where E<sub>min</sub> is a previously found solution, the new solution is accepted.
+Crucially, if &Delta;E > 0, the algorithm still accepts the new solution with probability:
+P(&Delta;E > 0, T) = e<sup>-&Delta;E/(k<sub>B</sub>&middot;T)</sup>
+where &Delta;E = E - E<sub>min</sub>.
+Accepting up-hill moves provides a method of escaping from local energy minima.

 <details><summary> The algorithm name was coined by Kirkpatrick... click to show details.
 </summary>
 The algorithm name was coined by Kirkpatrick et al. and was